 Breast Implants are not considered lifetime devices.
 The longer patients have them, the greater the chances are that they will develop problems, some of which will require more surgery.
 The life of breast implants varies by person and can’t be predicted.
 That means everyone with breast implants may face additional surgeries—but no one can tell them when.
 And while a few patients may keep their original implants for 20 to 30 years, that is not the common experience.
 While there is no “10 year rule,” it is certainly reasonable to suggest breast implant patients who have not been seen by their plastic surgeon in five to ten years come in for an exam.
 Patients can also request additional surgeries to modify the aesthetic outcome, such as size or shape.
 Surgeon performed ultrasound is a valuable addition to physical exam to assess the condition of implants.
 Dr. Wigod has been an early adopter of Plastic Surgeon performed Ultrasound and provides this service to his patients.

 Patients should continue to have mammograms at least as often as recommended by the U.S. Preventative Services Task Force or as advised by their primary care provider.
 Mammogram guidelines have evolved over time and may be expected to continue changing.
-The FDA recommends that patients with silicone implants get MRI screenings to detect silent ruptures three years after their surgery and every two years after that.
+The FDA recommends that patients with silicone implants get MRI screenings to detect silent ruptures six years after their surgery and every three years after that.

 Breast Implant Illness – The Science